Generic name: ceritinib [ se-RI-ti-nib ]

 liver problems - right-sided-stomach pain, loss of appetite, unusual tiredness, itching, easy bruising or bleeding, dark urine, or yellowing of the skin or eyes.

 Common Zykadia side effects may include:

 stomach pain, loss of appetite;

 nausea, vomiting, diarrhea;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Zykadia?

-Other drugs may interact with ceritinib, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Many drugs can interact with ceritinib.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Zykadia (ceritinib) is a chemotherapy drug used to treat a certain type of lung cancer called ALK (anaplastic lymphoma kinase)-positive non-small cell lung cancer (NSCLC).

 Zykadia is a kinase inhibitor that works primarily by blocking the ALK receptor tyrosine kinase, which is why it is used to treat ALK-positive NSCLC.
 Continue reading